2011 MARKED OUR

 in the 1960's, a CD made from the 2 LP's the Levee Dixieland Seven made during the 60's and a CD, "Zip'a de do dah",

 made by the Levee Four at the Houston Levee during the mid-60's...click on "Levee CD's" (above left).

-(Thanks to Susie Bernet for the first 2 pics below and to Jim Chandler for the others!)
+(Thanks to Susie Bernet and Jim Chandler for most of the Levee Singers pics!)